awsdocs/amazon-rds-user-guide/doc_source/vpc-interface-endpoints.md

 }
 ```

-**VPC Endpoint Policy That Denies All Access From a Specified AWS Account**
+**Example: VPC endpoint policy that denies all access from a specified AWS account**
 The following VPC endpoint policy denies AWS account `123456789012` all access to resources using the endpoint\.
 The policy allows all actions from other accounts\.

 ```